raawanahmed/WebProject-Plagiarism-Checker/README.md

 3) Plagiarism Checker system that is used to detect plagiarism of the entered file with the given query.ase file.

-### Steps for first plagiarism
+### Steps for the first plagiarism
 1. User enters the files.
-2. Files are processed
+2. Files are processed.
-3. Calculations are done (Term Frequency, Cosine Similarity)
+3. Calculations are done (Term Frequency, Cosine Similarity).
-4. The Plagiarism Percentage is returned on the web page
+4. The Plagiarism Percentage is returned on the web page.

-### Steps for second plagiarism
+### Steps for the second plagiarism
+1. User enters a query.
+2. Query gets processed (Uppercase to lowercase, Removal of punctuationmarks, etc).
+3. Calculations are done (Term Frequency, Cosine Similarity).
+4. The Plagiarism Percentage is returned on the web page.

+### Steps for the third plagiarism
-1. User enters a query
+1. User enters a query and a file.
 2. Query gets processed (Uppercase to lowercase, Removal of punctuationmarks, etc.)
+3. File is processed.
-3. Calculations are done (Term Frequency, Cosine Similarity)
+4. Calculations are done (Term Frequency, Cosine Similarity).
-4. The Plagiarism Percentage is returned on the web page
+5. The Plagiarism Percentage is returned on the web page.

 ### Install required dependencies with: